decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	Program administration - experienced Silicon Valley tech leader - $6,000 per mo. - https://www.linkedin.com/in/ryan-j-orr-05853/

-•	Our commitment - we will HODL, stake, & vote all DCR income earned from the project
+•	Our commitment - we will put our full heart, soul, and energy into the project's success; we will HODL, stake, & vote all DCR income earned thru the project

 **Benefit to Decred Ecosystem:**